HTTPArchive/almanac.httparchive.org/src/content/en/2022/jamstack.md

 But as the emphasized words demonstrate, there's clearly some continuity: the sites should be fast, they should be pre-rendered, and they should use an architectural approach that decouples "where you get your data" from "how you render your data".
 Even if a precise dictionary definition is hard to come by, Jamstack developers know what you mean when you say "Jamstack": you've got a site that loads really quickly, renders a lot of its useful content once, at build time, and retrieves additional data (if it needs to) via JavaScript.

+<p class="note">Disclosure: the two authors of this report were Netlify employees.
+This report and the underlying analysis were reviewed and approved by multiple volunteers not affiliated with Netlify.</p>

 ## Quantifying the Jamstack: what counts?

 But the problem gets more tricky when you're trying to put together the 2022 Web Almanac.
 When you're dealing with millions of websites, "I know it when I see it" can't be your definition.
 How do we quantify the Jamstack?
 How do we precisely identify it so we can learn about it?
 We started by asking ourselves a series of questions.